carlbalslev/arbitrage-free/README.md

- arbitrage-free
+# arbitrage-free

- Collection of octave functions for simple monte carlo simulation of arbitrage free models
+# Collection of functions for simple monte carlo simulation of arbitrage free models

+# Octave
+# JavaScript

-Some common data structures:
+Some common data structures for Octave:

 model:
 *mname = string % example: "ou", "hw", "sabr", "hw2f" (a variant would be nice)